Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_2/README.md

 >**Note:** *If the Address Editor tab is not visible then select
 > **Window →  Address Editor** from the main menu.*

- The IP Integrator has automatically assigned the addresses.
+ The IP integrator  has automatically assigned the addresses.

  Note that there are multiple address networks shared between processors accessing the peripherals (AXI BRAM, GPIO etc.), and